nuitrcs/r_ggplot_july2018/readme.md

 For more practice after the workshop, see the exercises below.

-*All of these we written with a version of `ggplot2` < 3.0.0, so a few things may be different.*
+*Some of these we written with a version of `ggplot2` < 3.0.0, so a few things may be different.*

 [R for Data Science](http://r4ds.had.co.nz/): Chapter 3 covers visualization with `ggplot2` and includes exercises.
 Chapter 28 includes more advanced topics, also with exercises.
 Individuals have posted their (non-vetted) solutions online (i.e. [Jeffrey Arnold](https://jrnold.github.io/r4ds-exercise-solutions/)).
 There is also an online learning group, organized through Slack, that is working through this book: [details](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82).